w3f/polkadot-wiki/docs/general/polkadot-uc.md

 Polkadot should be an integrated system (big circle), a single computer on which many applications run (open circles).
 There are boundaries between business logic components of Polkadot (dashed lines).
 Those boundaries can enclose parachains or core contracts.
 Applications should be able to communicate with each other within and across those boundaries.
-Last but not least, similar to a laptop, how Polkadot works must not be necessary for the users who need it to use applications.
+Last but not least, like a laptop, knowing how Polkadot works must be optional for the users who just need it to use applications.

 ### XCM and Accords